vdpappu/CarND-Behavioral-Cloning-P3/P3_Writeup.md

  <h5>Data Gathering</h5>

   * Data from Track-2 is collected in forward and reverse driving
   * Track-2 has more turns compared to Track-1.
-This helps in getting more data with driving angles that are >>0 unline the data provided
+This helps in getting more data with driving angles that are not close to zero unlike the data provided
-<<<INSERT IMAGE HERE>>>
   * Track-1 reverse data is also collected however, the data has no impact when used along with Track-2 data

  <h5>Data Augmentation</h5>